lmcai/PhyloHerb/README.md

 To process large datasets (>20 sp), high performance cluster is recommended.
 Mac and PC can suffer from insufficient memory during the assembly, alignment, or phylogenetic reconstruction.
 Installation instructions for some of the following software can be found [here](/botany2021_tutorial/README.md).

 ### PhyloHerb
-The main function `phyloherb.py` provides utility functions for data curation, gene extraction, and phylogenomic datasete assembly.
+The core function of `phyloherb.py` is to extract orthologous genetic regions from preexisting assemblies.
+It also provides utility functions for phylogenomic data curation.
 We also include an example dataset of five species for practicing.
 To download PhyloHerb, you can download it as zip or use `git`:

 ```
 git clone https://github.com/lmcai/PhyloHerb.git